-INGESTION: If the product is swallowed, it may mildly irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea.
+INGESTION: If the product is swallowed, it can irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea as well as adverse effects on the central nervous system.
+Symptoms can include dizziness, vomiting and incoordination.
+Ingestion of large amounts may be harmful and cause systemic toxicity.